Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Full pre-registered analyses (Image Replication Experiment)

-\textbf{As participants repeatedly try to complete a task with a given model, the quality of their attempts will increase, and the extent to which the quality increases varies as a function of model capacity.}
+\paragraph*{H7} \textit{As participants repeatedly try to complete a task with a given model, the quality of their attempts will increase, and the extent to which the quality increases varies as a function of model capacity.}

-\textbf{Analysis approach:} To evaluate how performance improves across successive attempts and whether this improvement varies by model, we conducted stratified two-sample tests comparing participants' initial scores with their best scores.
+\paragraph{Empirical approach:} To evaluate how performance improves across successive attempts and whether this improvement varies by model, we conducted stratified two-sample tests comparing participants' initial scores with their best scores.
 These comparisons were performed both within each treatment arm (DALL-E 2, DALL-E 3 Verbatim, and DALL-E 3 Revised) and overall across all participants.
 This approach allowed us to determine both whether participants generally improved with practice and whether the rate of improvement differed across models with varying capabilities.

-\textbf{Results:} Our analyses revealed consistent performance improvements across all treatment arms and outcome measures:
+Our analyses revealed consistent performance improvements across all treatment arms and outcome measures.

-\begin{itemize} \item \textbf{CLIP embedding cosine similarity} \begin{itemize} \item \textbf{No rescaling:} We found statistically significant improvements from initial to best performance both within each treatment arm and in the overall sample.
+\paragraph{CLIP No rescaling.} We found statistically significant improvements from initial to best performance both within each treatment arm and in the overall sample.
 This indicates that participants were able to improve their performance through iterative attempts regardless of which model they were using.

-\item \textbf{Z-score rescaling:} Results mirrored those of the unscaled analysis, with statistically significant improvements from initial to best performance observed both within each treatment arm and overall.
+\paragraph{CLIP Z-score rescaling.} Results mirrored those of the unscaled analysis, with statistically significant improvements from initial to best performance observed both within each treatment arm and overall.

-\item \textbf{Percentile rank rescaling:} Consistent with other scaling approaches, we observed statistically significant improvements from initial to best performance both within each treatment arm and overall. \end{itemize}
+\paragraph{CLIP Percentile rank rescaling.} Consistent with other scaling approaches, we observed statistically significant improvements from initial to best performance both within each treatment arm and overall.